 The benefits don’t end there, as there is a second issue with growing holly.
 Lots of gardeners plant a holly bush, not realizing that this plant is unusual, because there are separate male and female trees in the holly family.
 That’s right – a female tree, which makes the berries, cannot do it unless there is a male tree nearby.
 So that tree you might be tempted to buy one Christmas, covered with berries, will never produced any more berries for you, once you plant it in the garden.

 The only thing you used to be able to do was plant a second bush, this time a male, but that means growing two plants.
 If you have the room we certainly do sell Blue Prince Holly and Blue Princess Holly as separate plants, ideal for making a hedge or planting a larger area.
 For a smaller, hardy holly bush we also have the lovely Blue Girl Holly.
 All of them are hardy and attractive bushes that will be a real asset in your garden.

-This is why we have paired these two together as a single plant, to give you lots and lots of berries from what will grow into one beautiful holly tree.
+We have paired these two varieties together as a single plant, to give you lots and lots of berries from what will grow into one beautiful holly tree.
 If you live further south, where the Prince and Princess find it too hot, and you want just one holly bush that has berries, we recommend the Foster Holly Bush, which is a very special female bush that produces berries all by herself – a very self-sufficient lady.

 Now you can grow a single holly bush, even in cold areas and have a big crop of berries for the festive season.
 We are proud to be able to offer this alternative to our customers with small gardens, but the demand for these special plants is high and our stocks are limited.
 So to enjoy a great crop of holly berries, in the coldest places and the smallest gardens, order the Blue Prince and Princess Holly Bush now – don’t wait and risk disappointment.